DigitaleGesellschaft/jekyll-theme-conference/index.md

 Works in Progress
 Doctoral Consortium

 Submissions will be due February 15 at [http://northeasthcimeeting.info/](http://northeasthcimeeting.info/).
-The submission form will be opened in mid January.
+The submission form can be found at: [https://forms.gle/g4YDZQshpbrfwRpz7](https://forms.gle/g4YDZQshpbrfwRpz7)

 Papers and WIP will be selected following a juried/curated format reflecting the following principles: stage or seniority of scholar, balance of areas, excellence and interest of the contribution.